Introduction To Covered Calls

 This seems like a heads I win, tails you lose proposition, and is certainly presented as such by many of the covered call option advisory services out there.
 Indeed covered calls are usually presented as a low risk options strategy.

-However, as we’ll see in Part 2, this is not quite true.
+However, as we’ll see later, this is not quite true.
 There are significant risks that need to be managed for the strategy to be successful.

 And so what’s the catch?
 Are covered calls really low risk?
 Let’s look at a the Profit & Loss diagram for this trade: